A boy used a kids headlamp

 Specifications

 Biolite offers a super lightweight product at only 50 grams while maintaining dimmable white and red lights.
 It has an in-case, rechargeable lithium-ion battery, charged via a micro USB cable.
-Owners rave about its comfort, adjustable strap, and lightness while out running and hiking.
+Its fully waterproof and has a runtime of up to 200 hours!

 The Bottom Line

-It’s a bit on the spendier side but is a high-quality option for little kids who love to adventure.
+It’s a bit on the spendier side, but it is a high-quality option for little kids who love to adventure.

 Specifications